Work and Travel Yellowstone National Park is definitely a great experience! What are pros and cons, benefits and what

 We could take part in any excursions if there was a spare seat left.
 The price of a single excursion was about $100 and we could go for free.

 There is also a recreation center with a gym and fitness center in Yellowstone.
 They usually organize basketball, dodgeball, volleyball or table tennis games and mini-tournaments.
 Recreation office also organizes many trips only for employees for symbolic prices.

 Benefits outside of the Yellowstone

 Enterprises around Yellowstone also offer many benefits and discounts for Yellowstone employees.
 For example, free rafting in the Jackson Hole, rodeo in Cody (for as little as $ 5) and more.

 We didn’t spend more than $100 during this summer in Yellowstone.
 Most of it was for souvenirs, postcards, or gasoline.
 We were hitchhiking most of the trips and were eating lunch boxes from the employee dining room.

 Even after the deduction of accommodation and food ($145 / 2 weeks), we made approximately $4500 for 2,5 months of work.
 The average amount of working hours was 34h / week.
 Our hourly wage was $5 / hour + tips.
-Plus tax refund, which is around $400 (tax refund is available next April).
+Plus a tax refund which, with the help of a couple online tax tools, was determined to be around $400 (tax refund is available next April).

 At the end of the working period, we were very happy to go for a month-long road trip around American National Parks.